Battleships Forever: Gameplay

 Battleships are highly specialized, with some acting as massive mobile shields for other vessels and others as heavy assault ships, able to focus comparatively huge amounts of firepower on a single target or multiple targets.
-One of the larger battleships, the Cronus, also carries a flux projector, which allow players to draw their own defense layout within set parameters using their mouse.
+One of the larger battleships, the Cronus, also carries a flux projector, which allows players to draw their own defense layout within set parameters using their mouse.
 Among other modules with special functions are several kinds of 'deflectors', which can render sections of ships invulnerable.
 Some defensive ships can also intercept and destroy enemy fire with their own weapons.
 Since ships are constructed from individual sections, if one section is destroyed the ship can continue to function.
 A ship editor is included with the game, which allows the player to design custom ships, which can be uploaded to the developer's website to share with other players.
 These ships can be used with the game's various 'skirmish' scenarios in place of the normally available selection of vessels (though any scores attained through the use of this feature are not valid and cannot be uploaded to the high score database), or spawned within the 'sandbox', which includes a number of special options not available in the other game modes, such as the ability to spawn asteroids, meteors, and powerups, or to destroy ships at ease.